Gerry Collins (politician): Minister for Foreign Affairs (1982)

 The Fine Gael-Labour government was short-lived and Fianna Fáil returned to power, following the February 1982 general election.
 Collins was rewarded by being named Minister for Foreign Affairs, in Haughey's second cabinet.
 One of the major incidents of his tenure at Iveagh House was the outbreak of the Falklands War.
 Although Anglo-Irish relations were at an all-time low, Collins opposed the act of aggression by the Argentinian government at United Nations and EEC levels.

 The Fianna Fáil government fell in October of that same year and Collins's party were out of power following the November 1982 general election.
-A period of instability followed within Fianna Fáil as a number of TDs attempted to oust Charles Haughey as party leader.
+A period of instability followed within Fianna Fáil as several TDs attempted to oust Charles Haughey as party leader.
 Desmond O'Malley was seen as the clear front-runner to succeed Haughey, however, Collins's name was also mentioned alongside former European Commissioner Michael O'Kennedy.
 In the end, Haughey survived as party leader, after being told at a meeting of the parliamentary party by Collins that Fianna Fáil had lost credibility due to his continued leadership.
-In spite of this he was subsequently appointed front bench spokesperson on Foreign Affairs on the new front bench.
+Despite this, he was subsequently appointed front bench spokesperson on Foreign Affairs on the new front bench.